On this page

 You’ll earn miles when you fly with American Airlines, but you can also earn miles when you fly with its oneworld airline partners.
 The number of miles varies depending on the airline and the fare class you select.

-When you fly on a partner airline, such as British Airways, you typically earn miles based on the number of miles flown with an added cabin bonus for first class, business class and premium economy fares.
+When you fly on a partner airline, such as British Airways, you typically earn miles based on the ticket price or the number of miles flown.
+You may also receive an added cabin bonus for first class, business class and premium economy fares.

 The American Airlines partners page can tell you everything you need to know about earning miles with each oneworld partner.
 Be aware that this changes frequently, so you should check back before you book to find out how many miles you can expect to earn.